Figure 1. Variable Conductance Heat Pipe (VCHP)

-A standard heat pipe is filled with a two-phase working fluid, and a wick to return the condensate from the condenser to the evaporator.
-In a Variable Conductance Heat Pipe (VCHP) a Non-Condensable Gas (NCG) is added to the heat pipe, in addition to the working fluid.
-Depending on the operating conditions, the NCG can block all, some, or none of the available condenser length.
-When the VCHP is operating, the NCG is swept toward the condenser end of the heat pipe by the flow of the working fluid vapor.
-At high powers, all of the NCG is driven into the reservoir, and the condenser is fully open; see Figure 1 As the power is lowered, the vapor temperature drops slightly.
+When the heat pipe is not operating, NCG and vapor co-exist throughout the vapor space.
+During VCHP operation, the NCG is swept toward the condenser end of the heat pipe by the flow of the working fluid vapor.
+At high powers, all of the NCG is driven into the reservoir, and the condenser is fully open; see Figure 1.
+As the power is lowered, the vapor temperature drops slightly.
 Since the system is saturated, the vapor pressure drops at the same time.
 This lower pressure allows the NCG to increase in volume, blocking a portion of the condenser.
-At very low powers, the vapor temperature and pressure are further reduced, the NGC volume expands, and most of the condenser is blocked.
-This change in active condenser length minimizes the drop in evaporator and associated electronics temperatures over large changes in power and evaporator sink conditions.
+The NCG reservoir and gas charge are sized so that the NCG volumes blocks all of the condenser at very low powers.
+This change in active condenser length maintains the evaporator and associated electronics temperature over large changes in power and evaporator sink conditions.

 Many of the benefits of the VCHP are the same as the Standard Heat Pipe, while the only disadvantage over a standard heat pipe is a slight increase in design and fabrication costs.
 Benefits of VCHPs include:

 - Passively responds to changes in evaporator power and condenser sink conditions, minimizing the changes in the evaporator and electronics temperatures.